metricly/metricly-docs/content/getting-started/onboarding-wizard.md

 ### 3. Configure Cost & Billing Settings

 1. Leave **Enable Cost Explorer** enabled.
 2. Select a **Report Path Prefix**.
-This path should be connected to the S3 bucket where Cost and Usage Report files are stored.
+The values listed are a combination of the S3 bucket name where the billing files reside followed by the full Report path prefix of the Cost & Usage report you configured.
 ![select-report-path](/images/onboarding-wizard/select-report-path.png)
 3. Select **Next: Summary**.